-To use Google Apps beyond your 30-day free trial, set up a billing for your subscription and start making monthly automatic payments.
+To use G Suite beyond your free trial period, set up a billing for your subscription and start making monthly automatic payments.

-Set up billing early during your 30-day free trial.
+Set up billing early during your free trial.
 You won't be charged until your trial is over, and your service will continue uninterrupted after your trial ends.
-If you decide not to use Google Apps after all, you can cancel your subscription during your trial without making any payments.
+If you decide not to use G Suite after all, you can cancel your subscription during your trial without making any payments.

 Start billing setup